Ludolf Jakob von Alvensleben: Italy

 Following the armistice between Fascist Italy and the Allies, SS-Gruppenführer Globočnik on 13 September 1943 was appointed the HSSPF of the newly established Operational Zone of the Adriatic Littoral, with headquarters in Trieste.
 Globočnik brought along many of his trusted staff from Operation Reinhard, including Alvensleben, who served on his staff from 11 May 1944 and who, on 27 October 1944, was appointed SS and Polizeikommandeur (Police Area Commander) for "Friaul" with his seat at Udine.
 On 10 April 1945, he was given the title of SS and Police Leader (SSPF) Adria-West (Western Adriatic) which he held until the surrender of the German forces in Italy.

 Postwar years and death

-He escaped investigation and prosecution after the war and is reported to have died when his car overturned on a road outside Dortmund, in August 1953.
+Alvensleben escaped investigation and prosecution after the war and is reported to have died when his car overturned on a road outside Dortmund, in August 1953.
 There were no witnesses to the accident.
-The police chief at the time of the discovery and identification of the corpse had served under Alvensleben in southern Russia during the war.
+The police chief at the time of the discovery, and of identification of the corpse, had served under Alvensleben in southern Russia during the war.